Skip to content

 StatusMeaning

-activeProvider is available for routing
+activeProvider is available for routing.

-inactiveProvider is disabled; no traffic will be sent
+inactiveProvider is disabled; no traffic will be sent.

+The settable status is active or inactive. degraded/unhealthy are health values (see the Health Tab), not statuses you set manually.
 Set a provider to inactive to temporarily remove it from routing without deleting its configuration.